-If you have something like a fireplace in the room, then naturally, it will be a good choice for a feature wall.
-As well as having something like the fireplace, you could paint it a different colour to the rest of the room, or you could create something like a photo wall to be a feature wall if you don’t have a fireplace.
+If you have something like a fireplace in the room, then naturally, it will be a good choice to make a feature wall.
+As well as having something like the fireplace, you could paint it a different colour from the rest of the room.
+If you don’t have a fireplace use a wallpaper wall mural to make a feature wall or hang a set of canvas prints to make a photo wall.
 Having a feature in the living helps to focus the eye, as it is going to be a room where people are sat down.

 Easy to clean flooring